-We are a community that welcomes a diversity of thought and belief, but here are a few beliefs and values that unite us.
+We are a community that welcomes a diversity of thought and belief.
+Here are a few beliefs and values that unite us.

 When are your services, and what are they like?

-Right now, all our services are Sunday at 10:00 a.m. and are online.
+Our services are Sunday at 10:00 AM, both in-person and online.

-No matter where we meet, our services include music, readings, reflections, and a sermon, and from time to time services may be very different and creative in form!
-Our ministers lead most services, but about once a month our services are hosted by members of the congregation or an invited speaker.
+No matter where we meet, our services include music, readings, reflections, and a sermon.
+From time to time services may be very different and creative in form!
+Our minister leads most services, but about once a month our services are hosted by members of the Congregation or an invited speaker.

-Between services we have Middle Hour, when everyone gathers in the courtyard for conversation with coffee, tea, and refreshments.
-Because our services are online-only right now, we host a virtual coffee hour on Zoom for casual conversation after the service is over.
+After services we have coffee hour, when everyone gathers in the courtyard for conversation with coffee, tea, and refreshments.
+During that time you will see different information stations about different activities happening around the USSB on in the community.
+We also host a virtual coffee hour on Zoom for connection and casual conversation after the service is over.